 Assuming 70% of the overhead costs are fixed and 90% of GEA, we’re talking about €50 benefit.
 Your price decreases from €691 to €641.
 For this buyer, we’re talking about saving €6.250.
 Volume is often underestimated in a negotiation.
 Regularly there is a contractual growth bonus, but this bonus is about promilles rather than percentages.
 This is in addition often only applied to the extra volume and not to the total volume.
 Most of the time, you can assume that when material costs and labor costs are low (or the other way around: development costs and overhead are high) volume has a large impact on the price.

 Let’s turn it around: what reasons could there be to not use data and start fact-based negotiating:

 - The buyer doesn’t have time

 - The buyer doesn’t dare to confront the supplier with facts

 The first obstruction is solved by smart software.
-And because there is little time for preparation and data collecting (point 2), de challenge is within classis time management: the shifting of priorities from operational to tactical, enlarging capacity, asking for help and learning how to delegate.
-Within the case of point 3 and 4, the buyer has a different challenge.
-These points mean it’s time to ask yourself the question if buying connects with your competences.
-A procurement professional owes it to the speciality of buying and owes it to its employer to use fact-based data as a priority within his/her job.
+And because there is little time for preparation and data collecting (point 2), the challenge is within classic time management: the shifting of priorities from operational to tactical, enlarging capacity, asking for help, and learning how to delegate.
+Within the case of points 3 and 4, the buyer has a different challenge.
+These points mean it’s time to ask yourself the question if buying connects with your competencies.
+A procurement professional owes it to the specialty of buying and owes it to their employer to use fact-based data as a priority within his/her job.